Lightning-AI/pytorch-lightning/docs/source/common/lightning_module.rst

 - predict_step
 - configure_optimizers

 Note that in this case, the train loop and val loop are exactly the same.
-We can of course reuse this code.
+We can, of course, reuse this code.

 .. code-block:: python